 Traditional French town house - Olonzac home swap

 Ours is a 120 year old town house in the friendly, bustling village of Olonzac which is right in the middle of the wine producing area of the Minervois in Languedoc Roussillon.
+(Now renamed Occitanie).

 (There are many opportunities to visit the surrounding local chateaux for tastings.
 We can recommend our favourites!)

 We have renovated the house, which has been rewired, replumbed and decorated in sympathy with its original style.
 We have retained the old shutters, doors, tiles and other features as far as possible, as well as adding a few of our own.
 We are an artist and a designer, so we have had fun planning and furnishing the house.
 Visitors always describe it as characterful and quirky - in a good way!
 I hope you agree.
 The house is full of our artwork - my photos and illustrations and, paintings and drawings by my husband, who holds reguler Summer exhibitions in nearby chateaux and galleries.

 Our comfortable sitting room has a TV, wifi hub, sofas and a log burner.
 There is a small area with the original, colourful tiles, a writing desk and our wine stocks.
 You will notice a large bifold window leading onto the street.
 The house used to belong to the village hatmaker who would sit at this window, take orders, make and repair the hats, then pass them out to his customers.

 There is a small but fully equipped kitchen leading on to a dining room with an open brick fireplace.
 This room has traditional French windows leading out to the courtyard.

 There is a downstairs toilet in the house.

 On the first floor we have a master bedroom with ensuite loo and a bath.

 There are 2 further double bedrooms, a dressing room and a showroom with a third toilet.